WWE News: Hall Of Famer Explains How Frustration With Company Led To Her Retirement

 “I felt in my heart I had done my best, and I’d try really hard to change things but, at some point I just got really frustrated.
 Also, all the travel.
 I had been away from my family for a long time.
 We buried both my grandparents, my uncle passed away from cancer; I missed so many milestones in my families lives, that I just thought it was time to come home and be with them for a little bit and take a break from the road.”

 Since retiring, the “Glamazon” has returned to action on a few occasions and proved that she hasn’t lost a step.
-She was a part of the first ever all-female Royal Rumble event, making her the first person to appear in both the men’s and women’s version of the titular match.
+She was a part of the first-ever all-female Royal Rumble match, making her the first person to appear in both the men’s and women’s version of the annual over-the-top-rope battle royal.
 Earlier this year, she also participated in a match on Monday Night Raw.

 These days, though, she’s found her calling as a commentator for NXT.
-As The Inquisitr reported earlier, she’s expected to keep calling the action on the black and gold brand for the foreseeable future.
+As The Inquisitr reported earlier, she’s expected to keep calling the action on the black-and-gold brand for the foreseeable future.
 She’s also one of WWE’s go-to commentators for big women’s matches and events, so don’t be surprised if she’s with the company for many years to come.

-It’s also worth noting that Phoenix is only 38-years-old, so it’s not a far-fetched notion to assume that she’ll wrestle a few more matches before she officially hangs up her boots once and for all.
+It’s also worth noting that Phoenix is only 38-years-old, so it’s not a farfetched notion to assume that she’ll wrestle a few more matches before she officially hangs up her boots once and for all.